 What is considered exposure to COVID‑19?

 COVID‑19 spreads primarily through respiratory droplets, such as when an infected person breathes, speaks, sings, exercises, coughs or sneezes.
 If your child is exposed to COVID‑19, their risk of infection depends on the amount of virus they are exposed to.
-This can depend on factors such as air circulation (outdoor spaces have a lower risk), the duration of time your child was exposed and mask wearing.
+Some factors include the duration of time your child was exposed, activity, whether the person they were around had symptoms at the time, mask wearing and more.

 "Masks are considered an important tool for source control," explains Carla Garcia Carreno, M.D., Pediatric Infectious Disease Specialist at Children's Health℠.
 "If a student wears a proper mask (a well-fitted mask covering the nose and mouth), the risk of spreading infection is minimal because this would prevent any infectious respiratory particle to be expelled and infect others."
 See tips to help your child wear a mask.

-Risk of infection also depends on whether your child is vaccinated for COVID‑19 or not.
+Risk of infection also depends on whether your child is vaccinated for COVID‑19 or has recently been infected with COVID‑19.
 Data has shown that COVID‑19 vaccines offer protection against infection.
-The protection is highest against severe disease, but the vaccines still decrease the chance of becoming infected.
+The protection is highest against severe disease, but the vaccines still decrease the chance of getting sick.
 For those who are eligible, a COVID‑19 booster dose also improves protection over time.

 Keep in mind that someone can spread the virus up to 2 days before showing symptoms or testing positive.
 That means a friend or family member could spread COVID‑19 even if they don't show signs of being sick.